mojeee/LEM/README.md

 Email: Mojtaba.amini.1995@gmail.com

+Supervisor: Professor Mohammad Mahdi Salehi

 ==================================================================

-Direct calculation of production or consumption rate of all species in the reaction is a severe task, Terefore the statistical method such as RANS or LES is used for calculating species changing rate.
-In addition, some methods like FLAMELET would be used for the simulation of the interactions between kinetic and turbulence.
-Terefore the LEM (Linear Eddy Model) had been implemented in the CANTERA (Open Source Library) for simulating one-dimensional and semi one-dimensional ﬂame with diﬀerent kinetic.
-Also, the viscosity and molecular diﬀusion are implemented similar to a laminar ﬂame, but turbulence eﬀect is implemented by using Triplet Map (TM) (Stochastic advection), and the LEM model can simulate a wide variety of ﬂames with different fuel and physics.
-In the end, the model creates a database like DNS which uses the statistical results of the database to determine the PDF, SDR, wasting rate of variable, and comparing with DNS and experimental results
+Direct calculation of production or consumption rate of all species in the reaction is a challenging task.
+Therefore the statistical method such as RANS or LES is used for calculating species changing rate.
+Also, some methods like FLAMELET would be used to simulate the interactions between kinetic and turbulence.
+Therefore the LEM (Linear Eddy Model) was implemented in the CANTERA (Open Source Library) to simulate one-dimensional and semi one-dimensional ﬂame with diﬀerent kinetic.
+The viscosity and molecular diﬀusion are implemented similar to a laminar ﬂame, and turbulence eﬀect is implemented by using Triplet Map (TM) (Stochastic advection).
+The LEM model can simulate a wide variety of ﬂames with different fuels and physics.
+In the end, the model creates a database like DNS, which uses the statistical results of the database to determine the PDF, SDR, wasting rate of variable, and comparing with DNS and experimental results

-For each record it is provided:
+For each record, it is provided:

 The dataset includes the following files:

 'README.txt'

-'TidyData.csv' :

-'run_analysis.R' :
+'All_Matlab_Code.m':  Almost all the essential function for post-processing is provided in each section.
+Also, there is enough comment for each section.

+'COnditionalAverageCompare.m' : For conditional Average calculation

+'LaminarFlameSpeed.py': It calculates the flame speed with CANTERA code for the first estimation.

+'F1_flame_case_for_Triplet.py': It will be used for initial condition calculation.

+'InstructionToRun.txt': A short instruction to run LEM code

+'K6_LEM.py': It will be used to run a job.

+'ModifiedreadDNS.m': For reading DNS data

+'Smooke.cti': Reduced mechanism that is used in the calculation.

+'config.txt': Problem configuration that is used to run a job by 'K6_LEM.py'

+'flameSolver.cpp': Ember function that will be replaced with original files ( LEM functions are implemented here )

+'flameSolver.h': Ember function that will be replaced with original files ( LEM functions are implemented here )

 Notes:

 Mojtaba Amini.
-March 2020.
+January 2021.